Open and solved problems concerning polarized partition relations: Uncountable cardinals

 \section{Uncountable cardinals}

-Recall that $\binom{2^\omega}{\omega} \rightarrow \binom{2^\omega}{\omega}^{1,1}_2$ has been generalized in \cite{gash964} to every supercompact cardinal (see \ref{ppositivecontinuumsupercompact} above).
+Recall that the consistency result $\binom{2^\omega}{\omega} \rightarrow \binom{2^\omega}{\omega}^{1,1}_2$ has been generalized in \cite{MR2927607} to the consistency of $\binom{2^\mu}{\mu} \rightarrow \binom{2^\mu}{\mu}^{1,1}_2$ for every supercompact cardinal (see Theorem \ref{ppositivecontinuumsupercompact} above).
 The proof is based on the generalized Mathias forcing.
-Our ability to generalize Mathias forcing (relativised to some ultrafilter) requires the measurability of $\mu$.
+The generalization of Mathias forcing (relativised to some ultrafilter) requires the measurability of $\mu$.
 For iterating without destroying the measurability, we employ a Laver-indestructible supercompact $\mu$ (see \cite{MR0472529}).
 It feels that supercompactness is overwhelming, yet some large cardinals assumption is needed.
 So we phrase the following problems: